Ryan-PG/faradars-bloc-tutorial-bloc-counter/README.md

 # Flutter Bloc Tutorial App

 This Flutter application is a tutorial for implementing Bloc architecture in your Flutter projects.
-The tutorial is part of a larger programming tutorial series, which will be uploaded to the [Faradars website](https://faradars.org).
+The tutorial is part of a larger programming tutorial series, which is now accessible from [Faradars Bloc Tutorial](https://faradars.org/courses/bloc-architecture-in-flutter-fvflt305).

 ## Table of Contents